fdch/fd_lib/fdpd/README.md

 get Pd here: http://msp.ucsd.edu

-Just open 'main.command' by clicking or CMD+O or  ./main.command
+Just open 'fdpd.command' by clicking or CMD+O or  ./fdpd.command

  This shell script allows the user to work with 2 interconnected instances of PD